 Dieffenbachia or Dumb Canes

 This leafy plant adds some cool color and texture to the shelf we placed it on.
 I love how the deep greens combine with bright whites in each leaf.

 This guy is pretty cool, it’s a great addition to the side table next to our sofa.
 Since it doesn’t need much light, we thought it would work well for the darker corner.

-In addition to planting the new plants, we gave a little love and care to the rest of the plants in the apartment.
+In addition to repotting plants, we gave a little love and care to the rest of the plants in the apartment.
 Following the steps above, we moved a few plants into new pots to give a little more space to the ones that are starting to outgrow their pots.
 A few plants had growth spurts over the summer, so we wanted to make sure they’d still continue growing.

-Also, we’re using a couple planters that we got at CB2.
+Also, we’re using a couple of planters that we got at CB2.
 While the white pots are so chic, they don’t have holes at the bottom, annoying!
 While I added pebbles initially, I went back and added a layer of charcoal, too, for better drainage and to prevent any fungus from growing.

 These Miracle-Gro Fertilizer Spikes are so easy, you just poke a hole in the soil, push the stick in, and let the fertilizer do its thing – no fuss.

 Can’t wait to add more!
 What are your favorite houseplants?